-Dappling the western flanks of the Great Dividing Range about 210km southwest of Brisbane, the Granite Belt region features rolling hillsides lined with vine rows and orchards (apples, pears, plums, peaches) that thrive in the cool, crisp air here (Stanthorpe, the regional hub, sits at an altitude of 915m).
+Dappling the western flanks of the Great Dividing Range about 210km southwest of Brisbane, the Granite Belt subverts the southeast Queensland cliches of sun, surf and palms.
+Here, rolling hillsides are lined with cool-climate vineyards, olive grows and orchards growing apples, pears, plums and peaches.

 Stanthorpe & Ballandean

-Queensland’s coolest town (literally), Stanthorpe (population 4300) is one of the state's lesser-known tourist hotspots.
-With a distinct four-season climate, the town is a winter retreat where normally sweltering Queenslanders can cosy up in front of an open fire with a bottle of vino rosso from one of the 50-plus local wineries.
+Queensland’s coolest town (literally), Stanthorpe is one of the state's lesser-known tourist drawcards.
+With a distinct four-season climate, the town is a winter retreat where normally sweltering Queenslanders can cosy up with a bottle of vino rosso from one of the numerous local wineries.

 North Stradbroke Island